serokell/segmented-cfmm/docs/specification.md

 A constant product ensures that the price of an asset goes up or down according to demand.
 The more a token's reserves are depleted, the more expensive it'll be for a user to buy more of those tokens.
 If a user were to sell 3 more `y` tokens, they would now receive _only_ `x - (k / y) = 1200 - (15600 / 16) = 225` `x` tokens.

+In exchange for their contribution, LPs are rewarded with [fees subtracted from every swap](#fees).

 ## Positions